 3. Create a Subject Line that is Specific to the Individual and the Culture:

 Adding a little individuality to help you stand out isn’t a terrible thing, as long as you don’t go overboard.
 If you come across odd employee profiles while doing research, a more conversational email will demonstrate that you’re a good match for the team without you even stating so.
-You may then prepare your topic line accordingly.
-I recommend including the person’s name and a brief explanation of why you’re writing.
+You may then prepare your subject line accordingly.
+I recommend including the person’s name and a brief explanation of why you’re writing cold emails.

 “Hello, Sven.
 I’d want to share my thoughts on the Company’s future marketing plan.”
 “Can we talk about the Company’s international growth over a game of ping-pong?”
 “Rachel, can we talk about the Company’s worldwide expansion over a game of ping-pong?”